-When your child has a general anaesthetic, they are given medicine to make them unaware and unconscious.
-You have an important role in preparing your child for their anaesthetic so that their experience is as positive and non-frightening as possible.
+When your child has a general anaesthetic, an anaesthetist will give them medicine to make them unaware and unconscious.
+You have an important role in preparing your child for their anaesthetic so that their experience is as positive as possible.

 Key points to remember

-- you have an important role in preparing your child for their anaesthetic so that their experience is as positive and non-frightening as possible
+- you have an important role in preparing your child for their anaesthetic so that their experience is as positive as possible

 - let your child tell you what they are expecting and answer their questions truthfully